j2store/userguide/postal_code_shipping_plugin.md

 # Postal Code Shipping Plugin

-The plugin integrates a postal code based shipping method for J2Store
+The plugin integrates a postal code based shipping method for J2Store.
+It will calculate the shipping cost based on the postal code range, weight range and quantity range.
+You can use all three or just one of them.

 ### Requirements
 * PHP 5.3+